-Algolia is a U.S.-based company that offers a web search product through Software-as-a-Service (SaaS) model.
-Using Algolia, developers can create a personalized site search that provides fast and reliable search experience.
-Algolia provides flexible APIs and UI toolkits that allow developers with the resources necessary to build the experience that is best suited for an eCommerce search.
+Algolia is an American company that offers a web search product through Software-as-a-Service (SaaS) model.
+Using Algolia, developers can create a personalized site search that provides a fast and reliable search experience.
+Algolia provides flexible APIs and UI toolkits that allow developers with the resources necessary to build the experience that is best suited for an e-commerce search.
 Algolia works on Distributed Search Network (DSN) and has 70+ data centers across 16 regions.

 Algolia allows the customers to spend less time thinking about how to search and focus more on what they want to purchase.
 The users can search the entire catalog using this Algolia search with quick results as they type.
 Since these results are updated in real-time, it helps in improving the search and increases sales rate.
 Integrating Algolia is very simple and can be done in a few minutes with few configurations.

 Before using Algolia with Magento, the user must create an Algolia account.
 Algolia can be installed from Magento Composer using the command mentioned below -

 After installing Algolia, update the Application ID key, Search-only API key, and Admin API key in Magento (Navigate to Stores > Configuration > Algolia Search in Magento Admin for Algolia related configuration).

 After Algolia is installed and configured, define the attributes (facets) that will be searchable on the website.

 After completing the facet configuration, clean the cache from Magento admin.

 Upload Magento data on Algolia servers and index them to become searchable.
 The indexing queue processes updates to products, categories, pages, and any other data by synchronizing updates to Algolia servers.